amal-khailtash/vim-xdc-syntax/README.md

 _\*Assuming **[VIM_ROOT]** is ~/.vim (on \*nix) or ~/vimfiles (on Windows)_

-This syntax file requires Vim 7 or higher is made up of 2 files:
+This syntax file requires Vim 7 or higher and is made up of 2 files:

     ftdetect/xdc.vim
     syntax/xdc.vim